wur-bioinformatics/introduction-to-bioinformatics/chapter2.md

 1. Download the genomic sequence of the _Avr1_ gene locus from BrightSpace.
 To help you design 'appropriate' primers (remember what characteristics are important when designing a primer), we will use [PrimerBLAST](https://www.ncbi.nlm.nih.gov/tools/primer-blast).
 PrimerBLAST combines Primer3, a program that designs primers for a given target sequence, and BLAST, which determines if the primer sequences are specific.
 2. Have a look at the settings for the expected product size (default value is set to be between 70-1000nt).
 What does this mean?
 3. We want to make sure that our designed primers are as specific as possible.
 Therefore, we want to avoid that the designed primer can match to any other region in the genome other than the target region, in this case _Avr1_.
 Therefore, we can indicate that PrimerBLAST will check the specificity against the _P. infestans_ genome sequence.
 To this end, select the database ('Refseq representative genomes') and enter _Phytophthora infestans_ in the 'organism' field.
 One of the possibilities is also to use the 'non-redundant' (nr) database.
 Can you imagine why choosing the nr database can be a problem when identifying specific primer sequences?
-4. Enter the sequence of _Avr1_ into the search field of PrimerBLAST, and run PrimerBLAST with the options defined under question c. (database and organism).
+4. Enter the sequence of _Avr1_ into the search field of PrimerBLAST, and run PrimerBLAST with the options defined under question 3 (database and organism).
 PrimerBLAST will identify that your _Avr1_ is matching to an existing sequence in the database, which can interfere with the identification of specific primers.
 To make sure that PrimerBLAST takes this into account, select the database sequence, and proceed by clicking on the submit button.
 5. Look at the results from PrimerBLAST.
 On top, you will find a summary about your submitted sequence (its length), and a message on whether PrimerBLAST was able to identify specific primers.
 Below, you will find a graphical overview of the distribution of the primer pairs along your sequence, as well as detailed information for each of the primer pairs (e.g. GC, Tm, length, and product length).
 Which of the primer pairs would be the best, and why (clearly all primers fulfill the quality criteria)?
 6. If you place your mouse over the primer pair in the graphical overview, you can save the sequence of the primer and the product as a FASTA formatted file.
 Moreover, you can also directly search the product to the NCBI databases using BLAST.
 Why is it useful to save such a primer sequence?
 7. BLAST the product of 'Primer pair 1', set the Max target sequences to the maximum and leave all other settings to default.
 How many hits do you find in the database that match your product?
 Can you imagine why PrimerBLAST indicated that your primer pair is specific?